ThinkDataEd/curriculum/docs/unit2/lab2a.md

     – **Are the ```mean``` and ```median``` roughly the same?
 If not, use the ```dotPlot``` you made in the last slide to describe why.**

-###**Comparing birth_genders**
+###**Comparing introverts/extroverts**
-* Make a ```dotPlot``` of your *predominant color* again; but this time, facet the plot based on gender.
+* Make a ```dotPlot``` of your *predominant color* again; but this time, facet the plot based on introvert/extrovert.

-* Use a line of code, using similar syntax to how you facet plots, to *calculate* a value that describes the *center of each* birth gender.
+* Use a line of code, using similar syntax to how you facet plots, to *calculate* a value that describes the *center of each* introverts/extroverts.

-    – **Do males and females differ in their typical scores for your predominant color?
+    – **Do introverts/extroverts differ in their typical scores for your predominant color?
 Answer this statistical question using your ```dotPlot```.**

 * **```Assign``` the mean values a name.
 Then place the name into the ```diff()``` function to calculate the difference.
-How much more/less did one birth gender score over the other for your predominant color?**
+How much more/less did introverts/extroverts score over the other for your predominant color?**

 ###**Estimating Spread**